ginogeorgiev/ProjectEuler/README.md

 # ProjectEuler

-This was my second semester project, which granted me the first place in a from our professor initiated competition.
+This was my second semester project,
+which granted me the first place in a
+competition initiated by our professor.